PASPY: History

 The system was conceived as an alternative to the magnetic fare system in place since 1994, which by 2008 was already beginning to show signs of wear; machines were needing to be replaced and customers preferred IC cards over magnetic fare cards.
 The PASPY card launched with eight issuing companies, each with their own uniquely colored card, on January 26, 2008.

 On March 1, 2008, the PASPY system also began accepting JR West's ICOCA card (without allowing reciprocal use of PASPY at ICOCA terminals).
 This was seen as an expedient way to avoid having to obtain agreement from the entire ICOCA service area to have local campaigns and promotional discounts to entice Hiroshima residents to use the PASPY card, while still allowing for travelers from outside the area to use the more widely accepted ICOCA card and visit Hiroshima without having to purchase a PASPY.

-Subsequently on March 17, 2018, Nationwide Mutual Usage IC cards became accepted for usage the PASPY area.
+Subsequently on March 17, 2018, Nationwide Mutual Usage IC cards became accepted for usage in the PASPY area.

 The Kure City Transportation Bureau version of PASPY ceased to be sold on April 1, 2012.
 The Bihoku Kōtsū version ceased sales on September 30, 2014, while Geiyō Bus suspended sales the following day.
 Hiroshima Rapid Transit ceased sales of PASPY on May 31, 2024, and will stop accepting usage of the cards on the Astram Line on November 30, 2024.
 After this date, only six color varieties of new PASPY cards were sold.

 PASPY service was fully discontinued on March 29, 2025.
 Refunds will remain available until March 31, 2027.